irregular-rhomboid/irregular-rhomboid.github.io/_posts/2026-01-01-linear-algebra-is-turing-complete.md

 ## Into Banach Spaces

-In order to translate our Turing Machine into the language of Functional Analysis, we'll first have to translate its parts.
+In order to translate our Turing Machine into the language of functional analysis, we'll first have to translate its parts.
 Luckily, this is fairly straightforward.
 We can just map the sets $\Gamma$ and $Q$ to vector spaces!
 Now, since we want to express the action of the Turing Machine as a linear operator, and the Turing machine fundamentally manipulates symbols, we need to map these symbols to their equivalents for linear operators.

 What do linear operators fundamentally operate on?
 Well, you may recall that if you take a linear operator, and equip its input and output spaces with bases, you can completely characterize the operator by taking each input basis element, applying the operator to it and look at how the result is expressed in the output basis (In other words, we're looking at the *matrix representation* of the operator, with respect to the input and output bases).
 This lets us translate the mapping of symbol to symbol as a mapping of basis element to basis element.
 Just what we need!